AdobeDocs/commerce-events/src/pages/events/project-setup.md

    ![Add an api](../_images/set-up-templated-project.png)

 1. Specify a project title and app name.
-Make sure the **Include Runtime with each workspace** check box is selected.
+Make sure the **Include Runtime with each workspace** checkbox is selected.
 Click **Save**.
 The Console creates a Production and a Stage workspace.

    ![Add an api](../_images/workspaces.png)

    Each App Builder project has two default workspaces: Production and Stage.
 You can add more workspaces as needed.
-In this procedure, we'll set up the Stage workspace.
+In this procedure, we will set up the Stage workspace.

 1. In the Stage workspace, click the **Add service** pop-up menu and select **API**.